DhruvChauhan1000/2-Tier-Web-App-using-PV-PVC-SC/README.md

 # Common Errors
 ```
-1. Data Not Persisting Due to mysql.sql original file consisitng the Database.
+1. Data Not Persisting
+   Solution: Make sure there is no "DROP DATABASE IF" Line in your Original SQL Database file.
 2. PVC Not getting Bounded
    Solution: kubectl patch storageclass <storageclass name> -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}'
    This will make your StorageClass as Default